ConorDaniel/IoTAssign/README.md

    The second programme takes the last RSSI value from the log and transmits this to Blynk.
 Blynk displays a gauge with the signal strenght.

    Note that I did try to combine the two programmes, but when I did, the disconnect/reconnect and subsequent transmission to Blynk became really slow.
 Use of a separate blynk message programme from the log eliminated that lag.
    Blynk then gives a visual representation of the RSSI value.

-In theory, this can be used to trigger a push alter if the signal strenght changes  - but I couldn't work out the alerts on Blynk in the time available.
-I would have added an alert if the RSSI value goes below 70 ( its minus 30 when beside the Pi and decreases to -90 when moved away)
+   I then added a Blynk automation to give an 'in app' push notification when the value of RSSI went below -60

    See:  rssi.py, rssi_log.txt and upload_rssi_log.py